 Cycling speed is affected by several factors, including power output, aerodynamic drag (CdA), road characteristics, and environmental variables.

-During the sprint, roughly 95% of the total resistive forces working against the rider is caused by aerodynamic resistance.
+During the sprint, roughly 95% of the total resistive forces working against the rider are caused by aerodynamic resistance.
 Therefore, it is important to reduce aerodynamic drag in road cycling, particularly during the sprint which is the fastest activity on the bicycle (with the exclusion of some downhill riding during a race).

 Given that the outcomes of road cycling sprints are often decided by very small margins – in one race stage down to just 0.0003 seconds – the aerodynamics are meaningful to overall sprint performances.